Multivariate type G Mat\'ern stochastic partial differential equation random fields: Normal inverse Gaussian fields

-where $\gamma, \mu \in \mathbb{R}$, $\sigma, \nignu \in \mathbb{R}^+$.
+In this form the $NIG$ density is overparameterized, and we therefore typically set $\nignu_1=\nignu_2=\nignu$ which results in $\E(v)=1$.
+If $\mu=0$, one has that the random variable defined in \eqref{eq:variancemixture} has variance 1, but for $\mu\neq 0$, the variance depends on $\eta$.
 An important property of the NIG distribution is that its variance mixture distribution, the IG distribution, is closed under convolution.
-This will simplify inference as explained in later sections.
+This simplifies inference as explained in later sections.

-The simplest multivariate NIG Mat\'ern-SPDE field is obtained by using the type-G$_1$ construction with $v\sim IG(\nignu,\nignu)$, resulting in a field with multivariate NIG marginal distributions.
-To construct the more flexible type-G$_3$ and type-G$_4$ models, we use IG random variables in the univariate type-G L\'evy processes, which results in NIG processes.
+The simplest multivariate NIG Mat\'ern-SPDE field is obtained by using the type G$_1$ construction with $v\sim IG(\nignu,\nignu)$, resulting in a field with multivariate NIG marginal distributions.
+To construct the more flexible type G$_3$ and type G$_4$ models, we use IG random variables in the univariate type G L\'evy processes, which results in NIG processes.
+Since the NIG distribution has both the Gaussian the Cauchy distributions as limiting cases (as $\eta \rightarrow \infty$ and $\eta \rightarrow 0$ with suitable scalings of the other parameters), the NIG Mat\'ern-SPDE processes have both a Gaussian process and a L\'evy flight process as limiting cases.
 When using NIG noise in \eqref{eq:general}, it is convenient to note that the noise can be represented by an independently scattered random measure \citep{rajput1989spectral}.
-Specifically, for any Borel set $A$ in the domain, the measure is a univariate NIG random variable with probability density function $f_{\dot{\mathcal{N}}(A)}(x) = NIG(x;m(A)\gamma,\mu,\sigma,m(A)^2\nu)$, where $m(A)$ denotes the Lebesgue measure of $A$.
-Since we will use the NIG process only as driving noise for the SPDE \eqref{eq:general}, we fix $\sigma =1$, as the variance of $\proc_k(s)$ is parameterized by $\sigma_k^2$.
+Specifically, for any Borel set $A$ in the domain, the measure is a univariate NIG random variable with probability density function $f_{\dot{\mathcal{N}}(A)}(x) = NIG(x;m(A)\gamma,\mu,\nignu,m(A)^2\nignu)$, where $m(A)$ denotes the Lebesgue measure of $A$.
+Note that a random variable with density $f_{\dot{\mathcal{N}}(A)}(x)$ can be obtained from equation \eqref{eq:variancemixture} where $v\sim IG( \nignu,m(A)^2 \nignu )$ and thus $\E(v)=m(A)$.

-We let $\mv{\mathcal{N}}_4$ and $\mv{\mathcal{N}}_3$ denote the vector-valued processes in Definition~\ref{def:noise} when univariate NIG processes are used.
+We let $\mv{\mathcal{N}}_3$ and $\mv{\mathcal{N}}_4$ denote the vector-valued processes in Definition \ref{def:noise} when univariate NIG processes are used.
 The density of $\mv{\proc}(\mv{s})$ in \eqref{eq:general} does not have an explicit form in this case but one can derive the characteristic function (CF) of $\mv{\proc}(\mv{s})$.
-The following proposition provides the CF for the type-G$_4$ case.
+The following proposition provides the CF for the type G$_4$ case.

 \begin{prop} The CF of a stationary solution $\mv{\proc}$ to \eqref{eq:general}, evaluated at $\mv{s}$, where the driving noise is $\mv{\mathcal{N}}_4$, is $\phi_{\mv{\proc}(\mv{s})}(\mv{u}) = \prod_{k=1}^p \phi_k(\mv{u})$ where